ceteri/exelixi/README.md

 ### TODO

-* remote shell script to manage all master/slave installations
 * integrate [Apache Mesos] <code>test_framework.py</code> and <code>test_executor.py</code>
 * articulate all of the [REST] endpoint services
 * support for multiple Executors in the [hash ring]